nickmro/enumerate-go/README.md

 ## Why?

-Writing enumerations in Go is often a very repetitive task, which is an ideal case for a code generator.
+Writing enumerations in Go can be achieved using a type alias, but adding methods to represent those enumerations as strings can be reptitive.
+This code generator eases the process.

 ## Installation